JuliaLang/julia/doc/src/manual/functions.md

 ## [Anonymous Functions](@id man-anonymous-functions)

-Functions in Julia are [first-class objects](https://en.wikipedia.org/wiki/First-class_citizen): they can be assigned to variables, and called using the standard function call syntax from the variable they have been assigned to.
+Functions in Julia are [first-class objects](https://en.wikipedia.org/wiki/First-class_citizen): they can be assigned to variables, and be called using the standard function call syntax by the variable they have been assigned to.
 They can be used as arguments, and they can be returned as values.
 They can also be created anonymously, without being given a name, using either of these
 syntaxes: